reveurmichael/machine_learning/Readme.md

 ### Week 1

-Starting from this session, we will use Jupyter Notebook
+Starting from this session, we will use Jupyter Notebook.

 Please install Python, VS Code, and, ideally, you should be able to use Google Colab and GitHub.